ynHuber/flowpipeline/CONFIGURATION.md

 `highlight` parameter causes the output of this segment to be printed in red, see the [relevant example](https://github.com/BelWue/flowpipeline/tree/master/examples/highlighted_flowdump) for an application.
+The parameter `filename`can be used to redirect the output to a file instead of printing it to stdout.

 ```yaml
 - segment: printflowdump